wickathou/diploi.com/src/content/blog/hosting_hono_apps/hosting_hono_apps.md

 ###### Getting started with Hono, but in easy-mode

-You probably know how to start a new Hono app just using `npm create hono@latest` for example, but this guide is not about that.
+You probably know how to start a new Hono app just using `npm create hono@latest`, for example, but this guide is not about that.
 Here we'll show you how to get your new Hono app online in record time.

 ---

 ## What you need

 * A GitHub account, sign up here if you don't have one yet: [https://github.com/signup](https://github.com/signup)
+* A Diploi account, sign up for a free Diploi account at [https://console.diploi.com/](https://console.diploi.com/)

 ---